UPDATING YOUR BATHROOM TILES CAN HELP SELL YOUR HOME

 Once your new bathroom tiles are installed and ready to go, you're ready to stage your room.
 A thorough cleaning is a must, including the removal of any mold or mildew stains.
 If older grout is discolored, clean it and reseal it if possible.
 Then remove clutter from your vanity tops or use tinted glass containers to add sparkle and help organize toiletries.
 Lastly, hide personal objects in your bathroom, including picture frames.
 The goal is to make the room appear simple, yet welcoming.
 This helps new buyers visualize themselves in your home.

 You want to sell your house for the price it's worth, so don't let outdated decor stop you.
 Ask a Realtor for an honest evaluation of your home before you put it on the market.
 Some buyers may have trouble looking past older bathroom floor tiles and color schemes, and it's better to understand potential issues before you begin showing your home.
-A quick refresh to the tile can result in a beautifully redone bath, which will be a strong selling point.
+A quick tile refresh can result in a beautifully redesigned bath, which will be a strong selling point.